-Talk to your doctor about how these risks apply to you.
+Talk to your health care provider about how these risks apply to you.

 How you prepare

-Before scheduling rhinoplasty, you must meet with your surgeon to discuss important factors that determine whether the surgery is likely to work well for you.
-This meeting generally includes:
+Before scheduling rhinoplasty, you meet with a surgeon.
+You talk about things that determine whether the surgery will work well for you.
+This meeting usually includes:

 - Your medical history.
-The most important question your doctor will ask you is about your motivation for surgery and your goals.
-Your doctor will also ask questions about your medical history — including a history of nasal obstruction, surgeries and any medications you take.
+The most important question is about why you want the surgery and your goals.
+You also answer questions about your medical history.
+This includes a history of nasal blockages, surgeries and any medicines you take.
 If you have a bleeding disorder, such as hemophilia, you may not be a candidate for rhinoplasty.

-The physical exam helps your doctor determine what changes need to be made and how your physical features, such as the thickness of your skin or the strength of the cartilage at the end of your nose, may affect your results.
-The physical exam is also critical for determining the impact of rhinoplasty on your breathing.
+The physical exam helps determine what changes need to be made.
+It also shows how your physical features, such as the thickness of your skin or the strength of the cartilage at the end of your nose, may affect your results.
+The physical exam is also important for determining how rhinoplasty will affect your breathing.

 - Photographs.
-Someone from your doctor's office will take photographs of your nose from different angles.
-Your surgeon may use computer software to manipulate the photos to show you what kinds of results are possible.
-Your doctor will use these photos for before-and-after assessments, reference during surgery and long-term reviews.
-Most importantly, the photos permit a specific discussion about the goals of surgery.
+Photographs of your nose are taken from different angles.
+The surgeon may use computer software to change the photos to show you what kinds of results are possible.
+These photos are used for before-and-after views and reference during surgery.
+Most importantly, the photos let you have a specific discussion about the goals of surgery.

 A discussion of your expectations.
-You and your doctor should talk about your motivations and expectations.
-He or she will explain what rhinoplasty can and can't do for you and what your results might be.
-It's normal to feel a little self-conscious discussing your appearance, but it's very important that you're open with your surgeon about your desires and goals for surgery.
+Talk about your reasons for surgery and what you expect.
+The surgeon can review with you what rhinoplasty can and can't do for you and what your results might be.
+It's normal to feel self-conscious talking about your appearance.
+But it's important that you're open with the surgeon about your desires and goals for surgery.

-If you have a small chin, your surgeon may speak with you about performing a surgery to augment your chin.
-This is because a small chin will create the illusion of a larger nose.
-It's not required to have chin surgery in those circumstances, but it may better balance the facial profile.
+Looking at the overall proportions of the face and profile is important before having rhinoplasty.
+If you have a small chin, the surgeon may speak with you about surgery to build up your chin.
+This is because a small chin can create the illusion of a larger nose.
+It's not required to have chin surgery, but it may better balance your facial profile.

-Once the surgery is scheduled, you'll need to arrange for someone to drive you home if you're having an outpatient surgery.
+Once the surgery is scheduled, find someone to drive you home after the procedure if you're having an outpatient surgery.

-For the first few days after anesthesia, you may have memory lapses, slowed reaction time and impaired judgment.
-So arrange for a family member or friend to stay with you a night or two to help with personal care tasks as you recover from surgery.
+For the first few days after anesthesia, you may forget things, have a slower reaction time and impaired judgment.
+Find a family member or friend to stay with you a night or two to help with personal care as you recover from surgery.

 Food and medications

-Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) for two weeks before and after surgery.
-These medications may increase bleeding.
-Take only those medications approved or prescribed by your surgeon.
-Also avoid herbal remedies and over-the-counter supplements.
+Don't take medicines that have aspirin or ibuprofen (Advil, Motrin IB, others) for two weeks before and two weeks after surgery.
+These medicines may make you bleed more.
+Take only the medicines approved or prescribed by your surgeon.
+Avoid herbal remedies and over-the-counter supplements.

 What you can expect

-Rhinoplasty may be done inside your nose or through a small external cut (incision) at the base of your nose, between your nostrils.
-Your surgeon will likely readjust the bone and cartilage underneath your skin.
+Rhinoplasty may be done inside the nose or through a small external cut, known as an incision, at the base of the nose, between the nostrils.
+The surgeon will likely readjust the bone and cartilage underneath the skin.

-- Avoid strenuous activities such as aerobics and jogging.
+- Avoid intense physical activities such as aerobics and jogging.

 - Take baths instead of showers while you have bandages on your nose.

-- Avoid extreme facial expressions, such as smiling or laughing.
+- Avoid certain facial expressions, such as smiling or laughing.

-- Brush your teeth gently to limit movement of your upper lip.
+- Brush your teeth gently to keep your upper lip from moving.

 - Wear clothes that fasten in the front.
 Don't pull clothing, such as shirts or sweaters, over your head.

-In addition, don't rest eyeglasses or sunglasses on your nose for at least four weeks after the surgery, to prevent pressure on your nose.
-You can use cheek rests, or tape the glasses to your forehead until your nose has healed.
+In addition, don't rest eyeglasses or sunglasses on your nose for at least four weeks after the surgery.
+They can put pressure on your nose.
+You can use cheek rests or tape the glasses to your forehead until your nose has healed.

 Use SPF 30 sunscreen when you're outside, especially on your nose.
-Too much sun may cause permanent irregular discoloration in your nose's skin.
+Too much sun may cause permanent discoloration on the skin of the nose.

 Your nose changes throughout your life whether you have surgery or not.
-For this reason, it's difficult to say when you have obtained your "final result."
+For this reason, it's hard to say when you have reached your final result from the surgery.
 However, most of the swelling is gone within a year.

-Very slight changes to the structure of your nose — often measured in millimeters — can make a large difference in how your nose looks.
+Very small changes to your nose's structure — even just a few millimeters — can make a big difference in how your nose looks.
 Most of the time, an experienced surgeon can get results both of you are satisfied with.
-But in some cases, the slight changes aren't enough, and you and your surgeon might decide to do a second surgery for further changes.
-If this is the case, you must wait at least a year for the follow-up surgery, because your nose can go through changes during this time.
+But in some cases, the slight changes aren't enough.
+You and your surgeon might decide to do a second surgery to make more changes.
+If this is the case, you must wait at least a year for the follow-up surgery because your nose can go through changes during this time.